SettRaziel/wrf_archlinux/wrf_deploy/README.md

 # WRF Deployment

 This scripts can deploy a already precompiled version of the WRF model in the home directory of the user calling this script.
-Initially it will download the latest version of WRFV3 (currently: 3.9.1) and the minimal geodata (~200 mb) required to start a model run.
+On default it will download the latest version of WRFV4 (currently: 4.0.2) and the minimal geodata (~200 mb) required to start a model run.
 The main script will be extended to accept parameters to customize the deployment process.
-WRFV4 will be the default download once it runs properly.

 ## Parameters
 * WRF version, currently available: 3.8.0, 3.8.1, 3.9.0, 3.9.1, 4.0.2